<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Every state has its own estate and income tax laws; some are common law property states while others are drafted with community property laws.
 There can be significant differences between them when it comes to transferring assets.
 Moreover, 17 states also impose some form of estate or inheritance tax, with different exemption amounts.
 Some estates that would not be subject to a federal estate tax might be subject to state taxes.
 If your documents were drafted in a different state from where you currently reside, they could be outdated and misapplied.

-Review your estate plan to see if it is still appropriate, with an eye toward reducing state estate taxes and making sure they reflect your current residency.
+Review your estate plan to see if it is still appropriate, to reduce state estate taxes and ensure they reflect your current residency.

 Pitfall #6: Not Utilizing Portability

-The federal estate rules say that a surviving spouse can take advantage of any unused portion of the spouse’s exclusion amount.
-But that’s only true if the estate files a federal estate tax return within nine months of the deceased’s passing (this can go up to 15 months if an extension is granted).
+The federal estate rules say that a surviving spouse can take advantage of any unused portion of the deceased spouse’s exclusion amount.
+But that’s only true if the estate files a federal estate tax return within nine months of the deceased’s passing (unless an extension is granted).
 In the normal case where the deceased’s estate would not have to pay estate taxes, often nobody realizes that the federal estate tax return (showing zero taxes have to be paid) has to be filed.
-This can be costly in some larger estates, where the second spouse dies with more than $11.4 million in wealth.
+This can be costly in some larger estates.

-Some families set up a credit shelter, bypass, family or exemption trust that would be funded with assets from the first spouse’s estate.
-That preserves not only the portability of those assets, but any growth in those assets would not be counted in the estate tax calculation.
+Some families set up a credit shelter, bypass, family, or exemption trust to be funded with assets from the first spouse’s estate.
+That preserves not only the portability of those assets but any growth in those assets would not be counted in the estate tax calculation.
 The surviving spouse could also disclaim part of the deceased’s assets, allowing them to pass to the children.
-Or the executor of the estate can file the federal estate tax return, preserving the portability of $11.4 million of additional tax exemption.
+Whatever route you choose, it is important to consult with an experienced estate and trust planning team to ensure the portability election is made properly and timely.

 Pitfall #7: Failing to Plan for Capital Gains Taxes

-Most estates will never pay a federal estate tax, which means that the tax planning should be concentrated on income tax.
+Most estates will never pay a federal estate tax meaning the tax planning should be concentrated on income tax.
 One important consideration is the step-up in basis for appreciated assets, which means that, for the heirs, the capital gains tax obligation on the amount of appreciation during the deceased’s time of ownership will vanish.
 This is the closest thing to a free lunch, in the tax world, that you can get.

 Save some highly-appreciated assets like legacy stock positions and shares of the family business from the normal rebalancing and diversification activities, and pass them on to heirs.

-You may have noticed a pattern in our suggested solutions, which is that it's important to make an estate plan, but it's just as important to continuously check on every aspect of it to make sure that everything is up to date.
-This can be overwhelming and time consuming, so don't feel like it's unreasonable to ask for more help.
+You may have noticed a pattern in our suggested solutions, which is that it's important to make an estate plan.
+It's just as important to make regular updates when necessary.
+This can be overwhelming and time-consuming, so ask for professional help if you need it.
 Fee-only financial advisors exist for that reason!

 Recent Posts